Galerie Richard

 A catalog of Jeremy THOMAS’ solo exhibition at Richard New York, 8 x11 hard copy cover, 43 pages, 51 color reproductions of works, details and exhibition views, is published by Shutterfly.

-Two screen prints by Carl FUDGE, Flatland, 2008 and Flipstick, 2008, are now in the permanent collection of the Metropolitan Museum in New York City.
+Two screen prints by Carl FUDGE Flatland 2008 and Flipstick 2008 are now in the permanent collection of the Metropolitan Museum in NYC.

-A catalog of Rainer GROSS’ solo exhibition at Richard New York, 8 x11 hard copy cover, 35 pages, 36 color reproductions of works, details and exhibition views, Gallery press release and a text by Michael Schneider in English is published by shutterfly.
+A catalog of Rainer GROSS’ solo exhibition at Richard NY, 8 x11 hard copy cover, 35 p, 36 color reproductions of works, details and exhibition views and a text by Michael Schneider in English is published by Shutterfly.

 The editor of artdaily.com has published a review of Rainer GROSS’ solo exhibition at Galerie Richard New York titled “Galerie Richard now representing Rainer GROSS in New York and Paris” on November 25th 2019.

-Artist and critic James Kalm posted a video on September 5, 2019 on YouTube, following his visit to the exhibit Contact Paintings by Rainer GROSS at Galerie Richard.
-Kalm has know Gross for a long time and values the detail of his work.
+Artist and critic James Kalm posted a video on September 5, 2019 on YouTube about the exhibition Contact Paintings by Rainer GROSS at Galerie Richard.
+Kalm has known Rainer GROSS for a long time and values the details of his work.

 Arcade Project publishes a conversation between Gustavo PRADO and art critic Chris Bors titled “Altered Perceptions” with 5 illustrations, related to Gustavo PRADO’s exhibition at Richard NY.